-Britney Spears Fans Honor Her ‘Blackout’ Album On Its Anniversary
+Britney Spears Fans’ Honor Her ‘Blackout’ Album On Its Anniversary

-On October 30, 2007, Britney Spears released her fifth studio album, Blackout, in the U.S. which was her first album in five years.
+On October 30, 2007, Britney Spears released her fifth studio album, Blackout, in the U.S., which was her first album in five years.
 It was released via Jive Records worldwide and consisted of 12 new tracks.

 Over the years, the record has become a fan favorite and is still talked about and referenced to this day.
-12 years on, Spears’ fans are celebrity its legacy and what the album means to them.
+Twelve years later, Spears’ fans are celebrating its legacy and what the album means to them.

 On Twitter, her fanbase has been celebrating its anniversary.